 A key aspect of Fisher fronts is that they are intrinsically uni-stable and super-critical. $\gamma > 0$ is required for ballistic propagation.
 Fisher fronts decay exponentially in locally damped regions.
 This in turn begs the question of what is the role of spreading in a system that is already unstable?!
 One possible resolution (noted above) is that intensity influx by spreading exceeds the rate of local growth.
 Another is that the system is bistable, and thus pathways to subcritical excitation are in play.
-To this end, we note that recent experimental studies from LHD have indeed observed hysteresis in both the flux-gradient relation and the flux-fluctuation intensity relation[41].
-It is important to note that the plasmas for this experiment were routine L-mode discharges, with no detectable transport barriers.
-Both of these findings are suggestive of bistability, and thus subcriticality.
-In turn, this suggests spreading into subcritical regions of bistable systems as an important process for redistribution of tur-
+To this end, we note that recent experimental studies from LHD have indeed observed hysteresis in both the fluxgradient relation and the flux-fluctuation intensity relation [41].
+It is important to note that the plasmas for

-FIG. 11: Spreading can occur via nonlinear mode couplings.
+Fig. 11.
+Spreading can occur via nonlinear mode couplings.
 Both the inverse cascade and forward cascade (usually of different quantities) are important for the spreading to be significant.
 The inverse cascade of energy in the unstable region may result in radially elongated convective cells that spread the internal energy very effectively.
 The internal energy then cascades forward and is damped in the stable region.
 If the nonlinear transfer rate is faster than the damping rate, turbulence can accumulate in the stable region.
-(Reproduced with permission from Ref.[43], AIP Publishing.)
+(Reproduced with permission from Ref.
+[43], AIP Publishing.)

-bulence intensity.
+this experiment were routine L-mode discharges, with no detectable transport barriers.
+Both of these findings are suggestive of bistability, and thus subcriticality.
+In turn, this suggests spreading into subcritical regions of bistable systems as an important process for redistribution of turbulence intensity.
 In a subcritical system, a finite amplitude slug could propagate by triggering progressive local growth - rather like an avalanche.
 Studies of spreading in bistable systems are ongoing [42].